github/docs/content/codespaces/setting-up-your-project-for-codespaces/setting-up-your-dotnet-project-for-codespaces.md

 ## Introduction

-This guide shows you how to set up your C# (.NET) project in {% data variables.product.prodname_github_codespaces %}.
-It will take you through an example of opening your project in a codespace, and adding and modifying a dev container configuration from a template.
+This guide shows you how to set up your C# (.NET) project {% data reusables.codespaces.setting-up-project-intro %}

 ### Prerequisites